ZGurney/iib-project/notes/logbook/211011-daily-note.md

 ### 3. What kind of encoder-decoder architecture will we use to handle the multi-output data?

   - Deep sets result requires representation of the context set to take a certain form to ensure the encoder is invariant under permutations of the context set.
-- Thus, we have multiple possible architectures for combining the different ouputs.
+- Thus, we have multiple possible architectures for combining the different outputs.
 For now, we will start with the architecture that computes representation vectors for each output, then stacks them into an overall vector and perform the decoding step as usual.

 ### Next steps